withcaldera/engineering-framework/competencies.md

 Engineering excellence at Caldera comes down to three things: exceptional **Craft**, meaningful **Impact**, and multiplying **Leadership**.
 As you grow from Software Engineer through Distinguished, you deepen and expand in each area.

+These three competencies form the structure of every role definition.
+When you read your role, you'll see expectations organized by Craft, Impact, and Leadership.

 ---

 ## 1. Craft